CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 NATS Cluster Protocol

-The NATS server implements a zero allocation byte parser that is fast and efficient.
+The NATS server implements a that is fast and efficient.

 The NATS cluster protocol is very similar to that of the NATS client protocol.
 In the context of a cluster, it can be helpful to visualize a server being a proxy operating on behalf of its connected clients, subscribing, unsubscribing, sending and receiving messages.